DAY ONE

 We did get a rare sighting of a Andean Deer though,on our way out of camp

 After an enormous late breakie things started to resemble what we had expected from this famous trail.
 The paving was good, made out of slip resistant rock on a slight incline to promote good drainage, clinging to the sides of steep mountains, passing through incredible valleys and cloud forest.
 There was moss metres deep and plants growing on the trees in the warm damp environment.
 It really felt like the top of the world too, looking out at the snow capped peaks surrounding you.
-At a little military station there was a supposed fountain of youth, which me and Nicky figured we needed due to our advancing years.
-We seem to be the oldest backpackers out there.

 Below is Virgelio explaining about star mirrors in another rambling monologue.
 You had to admire his passion for the history and culture of the trail and of Machu Pichu but he didnt half go on at times.
 Fair shout to him though, the Inca´s were a pretty impressive bunch.